josephsmithberger/XogotDocs/Documentation.docc/Manual/performance/vertex_animation/controlling_thousands_of_fish.md

 uint alt_seed4 = hash(NUMBER + uint(111) + RANDOM_SEED);
 ```

-Then, use those seeds to generate random numbers using rand_from_seed:
+Then, use those seeds to generate random numbers using `rand_from_seed`:

 ```
 CUSTOM.x = rand_from_seed(alt_seed1);